naogify/word2vec-gensim-sample/README.md

 2. run container
 `$ docker run -it -p 8888:8888 -v ~/Desktop/[YOUR-DIR-NAME]:/home container:1.0`

-NOTE: can change `container` to your container name.
+NOTE: You can change `container` to your container name.

 ## Stop and Delete
 1. stop container